joenaldo3/joenaldo3.github.io/README.md

-# My Portfolio
+# Joe Naldo's Portfolio

-A showcase of my work from the program.
+A showcase of my work from the Bloc Designer Program.